ucan-wg/invocation/README.md

   })
 ```

-Later, when we explore promise [pipelines], this also includes capturing the promise:
+Later, when we explore promise [pipelines], this also includes capturing the promise, also with a natural analogy to closures:

 ```json
 {